longndt/react-course/lesson4-routing-auth/README.md

 ### **Self-Reflection Questions**

-1. How would you handle user authentication in your capstone project?
+1. How would you handle user authentication in a large application?
 2. What are the security risks of storing tokens in localStorage?
 3. When would you choose Context API over Zustand for state management?